State Budget Law for 2026

 Excise duty on alcoholic beverages and on non-alcoholic beverages with added sugar (IABA)

-The reduced IABA rate (applying only 25% of the tax) applicable to liqueurs and “crème de”, to distilled spirits and fruit spirits (in certain categories and with specific characteristics), is extended until 31 December 2026, provided they are manufactured exclusively from strawberry tree fruit and produced and distilled in the municipalities already provided for in the legislation in force.
+The reduced IABA rate (applying only 25% of the tax) applicable to liqueurs and “crème de”, to distilled spirits and fruit spirits (in certain categories and with specific characteristics). is extended until 31 December 2026, provided they are manufactured exclusively from strawberry tree fruit and produced and distilled in the municipalities already provided for in the legislation in force.

 Tobacco tax

-“Nicotine pouches” will be taxed under the tobacco tax at a rate of €0.065/g.
+“Nicotine pouches” will be taxed under the tobacco tax at a rate of € 0.065/g.

 Tax on petroleum and energy products

-An update is proposed to the minimum and maximum limits of ISP unit rates to be applied in the Autonomous Region of the Azores, with reductions for products such as petrol and diesel.
+Update of the minimum and maximum limits of ISP unit rates to be applied in the Autonomous Region of the Azores, with reductions for products such as petrol and diesel.

 The level of taxation on natural gas used in Mainland Portugal to produce electricity, cogeneration or town gas, as a principal use, remains at 50% of the ISP rate and 50% of the surcharge on CO2 emissions.